-- 4. View the following information in the Image and Display area, below the Focus buttons:
+- 4. View the following information:

 - Current Exposure

-- Current Gain
+- · Current Gain

-- · Current Iris
+- Current Iris

 - 5. Adjust the video image as required.

 You can either use a preset configuration, or you can create your own custom configuration.
 Use the Preset drop-down menu to select the preferred configuration: